qiang-yi/GEOG489/README.md

 ** Important Note: This syllabus is tentative and may change.
-This is updated on Jan.
-2nd, 2019.**
+This is updated on January 2020.**